 Abstract

-Introduction: The trophoblast derived angiogenic factors are considered to play an important role in the pathophysiology of various complications of pregnancy.
-The aim of this study was to establish relationship between concentrations of soluble Human Leukocyte Antigen-G (sHLA-G) in maternal serum and amniotic fluid at 16-22 weeks of gestation and the sonographic measurements of the fetal and placental growth.
-Materials and methods: sHLA-G in serum and amniotic fluid, as well as fetal biometric data and placental volume and perfusion indices were determined in 41 uncomplicated singleton pregnancies.
-Results: The sHLA-G levels were unchanged both in amniotic fluid and in serum during mid-pregnancy.
-The sHLA-G level in serum correlated positively with amniotic sHLA-G level (β=0.63, p<0.01).
-Significant correlation was found between serum sHLA-G level and abdominal measurement (β=0.41, p<0.05) and estimated fetal weight (β=0.41, p<0.05).
-The amniotic sHLA-G level and placental perfusion (VI: β = -0.34, p<0.01 and VFI: β = -0.44, p<0.01, respectively) were negatively interrelated.
-A low amniotic sHLA-G level was significantly associated with nuchal translucency (r = -0.102, p<0.05).
-Conclusions: sHLA-G assayed in amniotic fluid might be a potential indicator for placental function, whereas the sHLA-G level in serum can be a prognostic modality for feto-placental insufficiency.
+Introduction: Trophoblast-derived angiogenic factors are considered to play an important role in the pathophysiology of various complications of pregnancy.
+Human Leukocyte Antigen-G (HLA-G) belongs to the non-classical human major histocompatibility complex (MHC-I) molecule and has membrane-bound and soluble forms.
+HLA-G is primarily expressed by extravillous cytotrophoblasts located in the placenta between the maternal and fetal compartments and plays a pivotal role in providing immune tolerance.
+The aim of this study was to establish a relationship between concentrations of soluble HLA-G (sHLA-G) in maternal serum and amniotic fluid at 16–22 weeks of gestation and the sonographic measurements of fetal and placental growth.
+Materials and methods: sHLA-G in serum and amniotic fluid, as well as fetal biometric data and placental volume and perfusion indices, were determined in 41 singleton pregnancies with no complications.
+The level of sHLA-G (U/mL) was tested with a sandwich enzyme-linked immunosorbent assay (ELISA) kit.
+Results: The sHLA-G levels were unchanged both in amniotic fluid and serum during mid-pregnancy.
+The sHLA-G level in serum correlated positively with amniotic sHLA-G level (β = 0.63, p < 0.01).
+Serum sHLA-G level was significantly correlated with abdominal measurements (β = 0.41, p < 0.05) and estimated fetal weight (β = 0.41, p < 0.05).
+Conversely, amniotic sHLA-G level and placental perfusion (VI: β = −0.34, p < 0.01 and VFI: β = −0.44, p < 0.01, respectively) were negatively correlated.
+A low amniotic sHLA-G level was significantly associated with nuchal translucency (r = −0.102, p < 0.05).
+Conclusions: sHLA-G assayed in amniotic fluid might be a potential indicator of placental function, whereas the sHLA-G level in serum can be a prognostic factor for feto-placental insufficiency.

 Article activity feed